Strengthening children and youth in the Palestinian Territories

-Commissioned by: German Federal Foreign Office
+Commissioned by: German Federal Foreign Ministry

-Country: Palestinian territories
+Country: Palestinian Territories

-Overall term: 2019 to 2021
+Overall term: 2019 to 2023

-The programme works to create safe spaces for children and young people in existing premises of local civil society organisations.
+The programme works to create safe spaces for children and youth on the premises of local civil society organisations.
 In them, young people are able to exchange views independently and in a non-discriminatory way.

 Psychologists and youth workers are being trained to develop and offer psychosocial support.
 These services combine music, dance and sports activities to address the effects of trauma and conflict.
 They promote the psychological wellbeing of children and youth, including those with disabilities.